A Saint Who Levels Up Through Necromancy

 Either way, it’s not a bad change.

-Better to lay out your opinions freely than to say nothing at all.
+Better to lay out one’s opinions freely than to say little.

 — Hmm.
-A name imposing enough to crush a man’s spirit at the mere sound of it would be nice.
+A name imposing enough to crush a man’s spirit just hearing it would be nice.
 But nothing comes to mind.

 Then, all at once, a single name brushed across his mind.